 SALMON It's a perfect partnership.
 Redwoods provide shade for the cool streams that salmon need.
 The trees' woody debris creates deep pools where fish can take refuge from predators.
 Salmon, in turn, supply redwoods with nutrients after they spawn, die, and are left along streams and on the forest floor by scavengers.

-SWU Foun coast forest form small base that t hilt c most redwu it can water its lea from SWORD FERN Found in every coast redwood forest, the sword fern is named for a small bump at the base of its leaflet that resembles the hilt of a sword.
+SWORD FERN Found in every coast redwood forest, the sword fern is named for a small bump at the base of its leaflet that resembles the hilt of a sword.
 Like most plants in the redwood forest, it can absorb fog water in through its leaves, as well as from its roots.